Josenewmano/oyster-cards/README.md

 As a customer
 I want to see all my previous trips

+In order to know how far I have travelled
+As a customer
+I want to know what zone a station is in

 ## Functional representation of user stories

 See the [wireframe](https://wireframe.cc/u3u8jN).